Abhijeet43/quote-generator/README.md

 ## Technologies Used:

 - HTML, CSS, and JavaScript for the front-end
-- Fetch API to retrieve quotes
+- Fetch API to retrieve quotes.
+- Navigator API to copy quotes.
-- Twitter API for sharing quotes
+- Twitter API for sharing quotes.
-- Canvas API for generating downloadable images
+- HTML-TO-IMAGE Package for generating downloadable images.